Expressive Boundedness of Authoritative DNS Response Selection: Implications and Consequences

 \subsection{Boundedness as a Semantic Invariant}

 The expressive boundedness result of \autoref{sec:formal-model} implies that authoritative DNS response selection is not an open-ended control system.
-All admissible behaviors factor through finite conditional discrimination followed by finite selection.
+All admissible behaviors factor through finite conditional discrimination followed by restriction and selection over finite structured candidate domains.
 No realization—regardless of complexity or implementation strategy—can exceed this envelope without violating DNS protocol semantics.

 This observation shifts the focus of analysis away from feature enumeration and toward semantic restriction.
 Differences between systems arise not from fundamentally different semantic capabilities, but from how each realization restricts, collapses, or preserves elements of the same bounded domain.